 The MAPS is also the basis for the intellectual formation in several dioceses’ permanent diaconate formation programs.
 It is customizable in the context of these formation programs, with specified electives and program-pacing to meet formational needs.
 Prospective dioceses with interest in drawing upon the MAPS for their permanent diaconate formation program should contact Dr. Matthew Kuhner for more information.

-A student who completes the MAPS can expect:
+A student who completes the Master of Arts in Pastoral Studies degree can expect:

 1. To demonstrate an understanding of the sources of Catholic theology